Zoie

 Zoie smiled softly.
 “Then sit down.
 I got you.”

-As she pulled out the leftover Jamaican Pumpkin Soup, her mind wandered again.
+As she pulled out the leftover Jamaican pumpkin soup, her mind wandered again.
 The bruises.
 The scent in Ryin’s clothes.
 The half-truths.

 Something was off.